Interview

 It’s probably worth pointing out that a lot of security issues land on the hosting side of things.
 And hosting and security are a whole separate conversation.

 Got it.
 OK, how about customer service?
-How is their customer service?
-And when something happens on the client side, do they come to us first or go to Kentico?
+How is their customer service and when something happens on the client side, do they come to us first or go to Kentico?

 If a client is having an issue, they are typically going to come to us for help and support.
 And they should.
 We’re the ones who built the system.
 We are the ones that have their back.
 Our job is to solve the problem for them.